nathan-gardner/SECON2023Robot/README.md

 Mark Beech is an undergraduate Electrical Engineering student and is currently a senior at Tennessee Technological University.
 Mark is a member of the Southeastcon Robotics Competition Hardware Team.
 Mark was responsible for the Sorting subsystem signoff.
 Mark is responsible for the sorting subsystem at this time.

+**ME team**

+Grayson Vermillion

+Carlos Salvatierra is an undergraduate Mechanical Engineering student at Tennessee Technological University.
+Carlos is a member of the Southeastcon Robotics Competition Hardware Team.
+Carlos is responsible for creating the robot chassis and drivetrain.
+Carlos has years of experience working with and leading various high level robotics teams in the past.

+Ethan Lewis

 ### **Faculty Supervisor**